-Sa Coma is a modern resort on the east coast of Mallorca, just a little south of Cala Millor.
-These two popular resorts are only divided by the peninsula of Punta de n’Amer.
+Sa Coma is located on the east coast of Mallorca, just south of Cala Millor.
+Between the two holiday towns sits the unoccupied peninsula of Punta de n’Amer, which impresses with its wild nature.

 The beach in general

-A lot of restaurants, cafés and bars along the beach promenade.
-Many of them are owned by British who moved to Sa Coma.
+There are many restaurants, cafés and bars along the beachfront promenade.
+Several of them are owned and operated by the English, who have moved to Sa Coma.
+At one of the restaurants there is also a fine playground.

 Sa Coma holiday resort